Chromatin-Organization/prohistonedb/README.rst

     pip install [package_name]

-This is the from that will be used in the rest of this document, but Windows users should keep in mind that the following form is recommended for them instead::
+This is the form that will be used in the rest of this document, but Windows users should keep in mind that the following form is recommended for them instead::

     python3 -m pip install [package_name]